 Financial accounting is a type of accounting undertaken by businesses to report a company’s transactions via financial statements.
-Businesses have multiple transactions daily that need to be recorded and analyzed for important financial decisions, that is exactly when financial statements prepared for financial accounting play a vital role.
+Businesses have multiple transactions daily that need to be recorded and analyzed for important financial decisions, and that is exactly when financial statements prepared for financial accounting play a vital role.

 The process of recording, classifying, reporting, and analyzing business transactions is called financial accounting.
 This is a necessary process required to analyze the overall financial health of the organization.
 All the transactions related to sales, purchases, accounts payable, and accounts receivable are recorded to be analyzed correctly.